 Bali Shopping Prices Guide 2020

-Correct at time of publication.
+Correct at time of publication on Roam the Gnome.
 Updated for 2020 with a few small increases.
 We apologise in advance if there have been any changes we are unaware of.
-All prices in local currency, unless otherwise stated.
+All prices in AUD dollars, unless otherwise stated

 This Bali Shopping Price Guide 2020 will give you an idea of the going-rate for purchases made in a Bali market.